Q: Where are you located?

 Q: Do I have to prepare before my exam?

 A: Some exams do require prep; however you can refer to your specific exam prep instructions on the website to see how to prepare for your exam.

 Q: How long will my exam take?

 A: If you are having an MRI, it can take anywhere from 30 minutes to an hour.
 Each exam takes that long so if you are having more than one MRI it doubles that timeframe.
 If you are having a CT scan it can take anywhere from 10 to 45 minutes.
 If you are having an X-ray it can take anywhere from 10 minutes to 30 minutes also you may want to call ahead and see what the wait time is ahead of time, since X-rays are done on a walk in basis.
+A Bone Density test will take about 20 minutes and should have a scheduled appointment.
 All exam times vary by scan and body part.